remix-run/react-router/docs/utils/match-path.md

 `matchPath` matches a route path pattern against a URL pathname and returns information about the match.
 This is useful whenever you need to manually run the router's matching algorithm to determine if a route path matches or not.
 It returns `null` if the pattern does not match the given pathname.

-The [`useMatch` hook](#usematch) uses this function internally to match a route path relative to the current location.
+The [`useMatch` hook][usematch] uses this function internally to match a route path relative to the current location.

+[usematch]: ../hooks/use-match